Medicine Ball Javelin Quadrathlon

 upon which subsequent performance evaluations and

-decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
+decisions are made.
+In the analysis, we need to consider the factors influencing the results.

 Objective

-To monitor the development of the athlete's fitness and upper body
+To monitor the development of the athlete's fitness and upper body strength.

 Required Resources

-To undertake this test you will require:
+To conduct this test, you will require:

 - 1.5kg, 2Kg and a 3Kg medicine balls

-- 30 metre tape measure
+- 30-metre tape measure

 - Assistant